Domoconnor/orange-corpus/05_Networking.md

 The other solution to this problem could be to transmit more frequently, every minute over an hour but battery usage would be the main concern.

-A concern was raised regarding the issue of multiple sensors, as of right now we have no way of knowing who is sending data to the hub and this is an issue we’ll have to address soon.
+A concern was raised regarding the issue of multiple sensors, as of right now we have no way of knowing who is sending data to the hub as well as data becoming malformed and merged due to AT mode.
+With one sensor this won’t be an issue:

+IMAGE 7.73

+However with multiple sensors, data becomes inoperable:

+IMAGE 7.75

+Making this an issue to tackle in the next iteration.

 For more information on these particular systems and how they process data see their respective sections.